 Sichuan Red-Cooked Beef (紅燒牛肉)

-Lastly, rather than scallion or leek, I am going to use a western yellow onion known, somewhat appropriately in China as 洋蔥, or ‘foreign onion’.
+Lastly, rather than scallion or leek, here I use a western yellow onion known, somewhat appropriately in China as 洋蔥, or ‘foreign onion’.

 First, blanch the beef for about a minute or so in boiling salted water then drain and rinse well.
 In Chinese cookery, blood or a taste of blood is not much appreciated and this step ‘cleans’ the meat.
 You may omit it if you wish.